Victorxxiv/Victorxxiv/README.md

 ______________________________________________________________________

 <p align="center">
-    <em>“Backend technologies are the gears that make the digital world turn.”</em>
+    <em>“Backend Technologies are the gears that make the digital world turn.”</em>
 </p>